Alighandchi/Proxifier/README.md

 ## How to use
 - If you are new to this, please download Proxyfier from [Proxifier.com] (https://www.proxifier.com/download/)
 - please download Proxyfier Profile from [releases] (https://github.com/Alighandchi/Proxifier/releases)
-- install Proxifier.exe and load profile to proxifier.
+- install Proxifier.exe and load profile.ppx to proxifier.
 - Run [V2rayN] (https://github.com/Alighandchi/v2rayN) in background and enjoy.

 ## Requirements